 The Volunteer Driver Service provided by the Cancer Society to and from my radiotherapy sessions was exceptional.
-Seventeen years ago I decided not to have a car - I couldn't justify it financially or in terms of the cost to the planet.
+Seventeen years ago I decided justify it financially or in terms of the cost to the planet.
 So I hardly ever drive one or am a passenger.